NEWSFLASH!! A new way to find a new home for a companion animal!!

 Or download: 13 Steps To Finding Rental Housing That Accepts Pets

-Once you’ve found an apartment, you’ll want to ensure the return of any pet deposit you’ve made and also create a good relationship with your landlord by following the good advice at How to Pet-proof Your Apartment or Home for Your Pet.
+Once you’ve found an apartment, you’ll want to ensure the return of any pet deposit you’ve made and also to create a good relationship with your landlord by following the good advice at How to Pet-proof Your Apartment or Home for Your Pet.

 Rehoming a Senior Will Take Time!!